Soyuz 11

 Soyuz 11 (Союз 11) was the only crewed mission to board the world's first space station, Salyut 1.
 (Note: Soyuz 10 had soft-docked, but had not been able to enter due to latching problems.)
-The crew, Georgy Dobrovolsky, Vladislav Volkov, and Viktor Patsayev, arrived at the space station on 7 June 1971, and departed on 29 June 1971.
+The crew – Georgy Dobrovolsky, Vladislav Volkov, and Viktor Patsayev – arrived at the space station on 7 June 1971, and departed on 29 June 1971.
 The mission ended in disaster when the crew capsule depressurised during preparations for re-entry, killing the three-person crew.
-The three crew members of Soyuz 11 are the only humans to have died in space.
+The crew members of Soyuz 11 are the only humans to have died in space (i.e. above the Kármán line).
 (Note: STS-107 had re-entered the atmosphere when its accident occurred.)